Priti Patel: Asylum seekers

 In April 2022, Patel visited the Rwandan capital of Kigali and signed the Rwanda asylum plan, to fly thousands of migrants who cross the English Channel in lorries or on boats more than 4,000 miles on chartered planes to the African country.
 The plan has been criticised by many charities, as well as Opposition politicians.

 Review of Border Force

-In February 2022, Patel commissioned Alexander Downer, a former Minister for Foreign Affairs in Australia's Liberal Party, to conduct an independent review of Border Force.
-Downer's appointment was criticized by Border Force's trade unions because of his support for Australia's widely criticised immigration policies.
+In February 2022, Patel commissioned Alex Downer, a former Minister for Foreign Affairs in Australia's Liberal Party, to conduct an independent review of Border Force.
+Downer's appointment was criticised by Border Force's trade unions because of his support for Australia's widely criticised immigration policies.

 In July 2022, Downer published his review and concluded that Border Force's overall approach was "ineffective and possibly counterproductive".
-The report found that while Border Force was "largely delivering what is required of it on a day-to-day-basis" overall the organisation was performing at "a suboptimal level".
+The report found that while Border Force was "largely delivering what is required of it on a day-to-day basis" overall the organisation was performing at "a suboptimal level".
 Patel welcomed the report's recommendations.
 Yvette Cooper, the Shadow Home Secretary, described the review as "incredibly damning" and accused Patel of failing "to get any grip of Britain's borders".